kragen/derctuo/markdown/line-numbered-isam-buffers.md

 When you change text within a block, you must keep the block from growing too large; you may need to split the block, perhaps splitting block AAB into AAB and AABA.
 This requires updating the key stored in each marker that has moved to the new block.
-If you don't split the block, you must update the byte offset stored in each marker that would have moved to the new block.
+If you don’t split the block, you must update the byte offset stored in each marker that would have moved to the new block.